-First: Buy physical gold in world markets, re-fabricate it when necessary (into .9999 fine bars in Switzerland), and ship to the mainland.
+First: Buy physical gold in world markets, re-fabricate it when necessary (into .9999 fine bars in Switzerland), and ship it to the mainland.

-Second: Hoard all domestically-produced gold... which is now being done, even when produced from operations with foreign-partners.
+Second: Hoard all domestically-produced gold... which is now being done, even when produced from operations with foreign partners.
 This is also true with silver production, e.g. Silvercorp Metals – a Canadian silver/lead producer with operations on the Chinese mainland.

 Third: Partner with (e.g. Pretivm Resources; Barrick Gold-Pascua Lama) or buy outright, gold explorer-producers located on foreign soil.

-Right now, China is vastly understating what it actually holds as well as how much is being imported.
+Right now, China is vastly understating what it holds as well as how much is being imported.